Which flooring should I choose?

 These have a what we would call 'traditional' appearance.
 They work well with a wide range of décor styles and will help you to create a warm and welcoming home.
 There is a wide range to choose from, but here are a few of the classics:

-• White oak: this is the most durable wood in its category.
+• French white oak: this is the most durable wood in its category.
 It guarantees long-lasting stability and a charmingly traditional feel.

 • Walnut: this wood is quite soft and therefore less durable than white oak.
-It works well in rooms with light-coloured walls as its rich hue and multiple knots create a beautiful contrast.
+It works well in rooms with light-coloured walls as its rich hue create a beautiful contrast.

 Exotic woods